Lloyd Childers

 Badge Evidence | Completed Courses (4 Hours Each)

-This course “pulls back the curtain” for schools to help them better understand the principles and purposes of the ACCSC Standards of Accreditation.
+This course "pulls back the curtain" for schools to help them better understand the principles and purposes of the ACCSC Standards of Accreditation.
 ACCSC101, along with the accompanying course ACCSC102, lays out the standards in line with the way schools are typically structured to better help you comprehend the important relationship between each standard and each aspect of running a compliant, accredited school.
-This course addresses the standards on the “administrative” side of your school, such as standards that relate to operations, admissions, and financial aid.
+This course addresses the standards on the administrative side of your school, such as standards that relate to operations, admissions, and financial aid.

 This course focuses on the ACCSC Standards of Accreditation which directly tie to the academic areas and program requirements for an accredited school.
 The course includes information on program development and design, educational policies and procedures, faculty, student services, and educational delivery methods.

-This course is designed to assist personnel at all levels of an educational institution in the understanding of the provisions of Title IX of the Education Amendments of 1972 ("Title IX"), and the Clery Act as it was amended in the Violence Against Women Reauthorization Act of 2013. (“VAWA”).
-These laws require that all individuals in an educational institution understand and comply with the laws in terms of what is prohibited behavior in relation to sexual harassment and/or sexual violence, and what steps are to be followed when such prohibited conduct occurs.
+This course is designed to assist personnel at all levels of an educational institution in the understanding of the provisions of Title IX of the Education Amendments of 1972 ("Title IX") as amended on August 1, 2024, and the Clery Act as amended in the Violence Against Women Reauthorization Act of 2013 ("VAWA").
+These laws require that all individuals in an educational institution understand and comply with the laws in terms of what is prohibited behavior in relation to sex-based harassment and/or sexual violence, and what steps are to be followed when such prohibited conduct occurs.
 This course gives the participants information about the laws, as well as procedures to follow, to provide for the rights of all individuals under the laws.
 It also provides additional resources to assist educational institutions in continuing to build and strengthen their Title IX and VAWA policies, procedures and training throughout the year.

 The Family Educational Rights and Privacy Act of 1974 (FERPA or the Buckley Amendment) is a federal law in the United States designed to provide students with access to, and the privacy of, their educational records.
 The law applies to students in higher education and educational institutions that receive funding under a program administered by the U.S. Department of Education.
 This course is designed to provide participants with a working knowledge of FERPA guidelines to ensure proper handling of educational records and other institutional requirements.